By Devon Birdsong | Pounding The Rock (PtR), 2025-12-28 22:52:44

 What we learned from the Spurs loss to the Jazz

-Almost exactly one year earlier, Fisher had dominated the Candidates Tournament in a manner never before seen.
+Almost exactly one year earlier, Fischer had dominated the Candidates Tournament in a manner never before seen.
 The Candidates Tournament is a collection of the highest-ranked contenders vying for an opportunity to play in the World Championship.

 In 1971, this included the eight best players in chess, outside of the reigning world champion, Boris Spassky.
 At the time, Russian chess players dominated the landscape of the game, aided by both their unusual degree of cooperation and communal strategizing, and a previously unheard-of amount of national funding.